 Creating Family Rhythms and Routines

-Routines also benefit adults.
-When bedtime happens at the same time every evening, parents can reliably have adult time or couple time in the evening.
-When meals happen at predictable times, planning and stress decrease.
-The initial effort of establishing a routine pays dividends in reduced daily friction and greater family wellbeing.
+The payoff extends to parents.
+When bedtime happens at the same time every night, parents reliably get adult time or couple time.
+When meals are predictable, planning is easier.
+The effort of establishing a routine pays dividends in reduced daily friction and greater family energy for what actually matters.

 The Impact of Parenthood on Couple Relationships